Moon: Lunar geologic timescale

+Future

+In 5 billion years the Moon will have wandered 40% further away from Earth than it is now.
+However at a similar time the Sun will have become a red giant.
+Assuming the Sun envelopes the Earth-Moon system, the consequent drag from the Sun's atmosphere may cause the orbital distance between the Earth and the Moon to decay to the point where the Moon comes within the Earth's Roche limit, leading it to disintegrate.

 Physical characteristics

 The Moon is a very slightly scalene ellipsoid due to tidal stretching, with its long axis displaced 30° from facing the Earth, due to gravitational anomalies from impact basins.
 Its shape is more elongated than current tidal forces can account for.
-This 'fossil bulge' indicates that the Moon solidified when it orbited at half its current distance to the Earth, and that it is now too cold for its shape to adjust to its orbit.
+This 'fossil bulge' indicates that the Moon solidified when it orbited at half its current distance to the Earth, and that it is now too cold for its shape to restore hydrostatic equilibrium at its current orbital distance.
+Today tidal crust deformation is limited to lobate thrust fault scarps formation.

 Size and mass

-The Moon is by size and mass the fifth largest natural satellite of the Solar System, categorizeable as one of its planetary-mass moons, making it a satellite planet under the geophysical definitions of the term.
-It is smaller than Mercury and considerably larger than the largest dwarf planet of the Solar System, Pluto.
-While the minor-planet moon Charon of the Pluto-Charon system is larger relative to Pluto, the Moon is the largest natural satellite of the Solar System relative to their primary planets.
+The Moon is by size and mass the fifth largest natural satellite of the Solar System, categorizable as one of its planetary-mass moons, making it a satellite planet under the geophysical definitions of the term.
+It is smaller than Mercury but considerably larger than the largest dwarf planet of the Solar System, Pluto.
+The Moon is the largest natural satellite in the Solar System relative to its primary planet.

-The Moon's diameter is about 3,500 km, more than a quarter of Earth's, with the face of the Moon comparable to the width of Australia.
-The whole surface area of the Moon is about 38 million square kilometers, between the size of the Americas (North and South America) and Africa.
+The Moon's diameter is about 3,500 km, more than one-quarter of Earth's, with the face of the Moon comparable to the width of either mainland Australia, Europe or the contiguous United States.
+The whole surface area of the Moon is about 38 million square kilometers, comparable to that of the Americas.